LeonSkills/RsFactorio/README.md

 Some entities and icons have been taken and modified from the Factorio base game.

 These images belong to Jagex and Wube respectively.
+I do not own them.
+You are not allowed to distribute, modify or use pictures found in this project for public use without my permission.
 If any of these parties need me to remove them for legal reasons, please contact me [https://github.com/LeonSkills/](https://github.com/LeonSkills/)